Some Notes on Finite Sets

-These notes aim to give a gentle account of one approach to the theory of finite sets without making use of the natural numbers.
-They were written to be used as the basis for a student seminar.
-There are no real prerequisites except for a certain familiarity with the kind of mathematics seen in the first couple of years of a university mathematics course.
-In particular, only naive set theory will be encountered here and so it is not assumed that the reader has taken a course on axiomatic set theory.
 We assume that the reader has heard of the axiom of choice.
 This is not involved when dealing only with finite sets.
 Its use will be pointed out on the couple of occasions when a statement (involving infinite sets) depends on this axiom.

 There is one important point which should be mentioned.
 We will be dealing with mappings defined on the collection of all finite sets and this collection is too large to be considered a set, meaning that treating it as a set might possibly lead to various paradoxes.
-Such a large collection is called a \definition{class} and in particular the class of all finite sets will be denoted by $\fin$.
-However, as far as what is to be found in these notes, there is no problem in treating classes as if they were just sets.
+Such a large collection is called a \definition{proper class} and something which is either a proper class or a set is referred to as a \definition{class}.
+The proper class of all finite sets will be denoted by $\fin$.
+However, as far as what is to be found in these notes, there is no problem in treating proper classes as if they were just sets.

 It could be objected that, after having rejected the infinite set $\Nat$ as a means of introducing finite sets, we now resort to objects which are so large that they cannot even be considered to be sets.
-But mappings defined on classes can make sense without involving an infinite set.
+But mappings defined on proper classes can make sense without involving an infinite set.
 An important example is the mapping $\vonn : \fin \to \fin$ defined by $\vonn(A) = A \cup \{A\}$ for each finite set $A$.
 This mapping $\vonn$ will form the basis for defining the finite ordinals.

 The power set of a set $E$, i.e., the set of all its subsets, will be denoted by $\mathcal{P}(E)$ and the set of non-empty subsets by $\mathcal{P}_0(E)$.
 If $E$ is a set and $\mathcal{S}$ is a subset of $\mathcal{P}(E)$ then $\proper{\mathcal{S}}$ will be used to denote the set of subsets in $\mathcal{S}$ which are proper subsets of $E$.